openx/mobile-ios-sdk-doc/info/ios-sdk-getting-started.md

 -   For display ads, the ad unit ID and OpenX delivery domain provided by OpenX.
 -   For video ads, including opt-in and 300x250 video, the ad unit ID and OpenX delivery domain provided by OpenX.

-For new features and upgrades, please see [Release notes](ios-sdk-release-notes.md) and [Upgrading the OpenX Mobile iOS SDK](ios-sdk-upgrading.md).
+For new features and upgrades, please see [Release notes](ios-sdk-release-notes.md).

 Ad Formats and Tips